 The Halo Effect causes our evaluation of people, concepts, or objects to be influenced by our perceptions of one attractive or positive attribute of those people, concepts, or objects.
 [Brenner 2012] It was first identified in 1920 by Edward Thorndike, who was studying how military officers evaluated their subordinates.
 [Thorndike 1920] He found that high ratings in one attribute tended to be correlated with high ratings in other seemingly unrelated attributes.
 But the effect is universal, extending beyond military performance evaluation.
 In modern experiments, for example, researchers have demonstrated that people tend to judge physically attractive people as possessing more socially desirable personality traits than do less physically attractive people.

 Just as the Halo Effect pertains to desirable attributes, the Horn Effect pertains to undesirable attributes.
 In the context of performance reviews, researchers have demonstrated that when evaluators perceive in subordinates attributes that they regard as negative, those evaluators tend to assess more negatively the unrelated attributes of those subordinates.
 This effect is known as the Horn Effect.
-[Forgas 2007]
+[Forgas & Laham 2007]

 Effects on targets